acosta-adrian/acosta-adrian.github.io/_posts/2024-08-22-Data-science-for-semiconductor-process-reliability-analysis.md

 6) Drift Analysis: Introduced an artificial drift in deposition rate and analyzed its impact using PCA and sensor data visualization.

 7) Predictive Modeling: Used a Random Forest regressor to predict deposition rates and identify the most influential process parameters.

-This project demonstrates the application of data science techniques toward semiconductor hardware and process reliability.